ssc-spc-ccoe-cei/gcp-tools/pipeline-samples/validate-yaml/README.md

 ## Usage

-All validations will run by default, some can be disabled by adding environment variables in the "Validate YAML" step:
+All validations will run by default, some can be disabled by adding environment variables in the "Validate YAML" step, for example:
 ```yaml
   env:
     VALIDATE_SETTERS_CUSTOMIZATION: 'false'